Moonshine modules and a question of Griess: Introduction

-where $\chi_i$ is the irreducible character associated to $M_i$.
+as $n \to \infty$.
 To show this, they derived an exact series formula for $\text{m}_i(n)$, and the asymptotic above is obtained by isolating the dominant term of the series.
 In view of this result, Griess posed the following question (cf. Problem 10.9. in \cite{MR3375653}):

 \begin{quote} \textbf{Griess' Question.} \emph{If we write each homogeneous subspace of each moonshine module, particularly the moonshine module $V^{\natural}$, as the sum of a free part (free over the group ring of $\mathbb{M}$) and a non-free part, then the non-free part tends to 0 (relative to the free part) as $n\to \infty$.
 Is there something to be learnt from an analysis of the non-free parts?} \end{quote}